mehmetumit/colpick/docs/index.md

 A Linux tool that allows users to pick color on mouse position.
 * Integrated configuration option for allowing users to adapt their workflow.
-* Bitmap screenshot and mouse position used to get pixel color codes.
+* 1x1 Bitmap screenshot of mouse position used to get pixel color codes.
-* Notifier, hex to RGB conversion and clipboard features implemented.
+* Notifier, color codes(RGB and hex) and clipboard features implemented.

 ![demonstration](https://raw.githubusercontent.com/mehmetumit/colpick/main/demo/demo.gif)
 ## Dependencies